 - Modes of Inquiry: Seven courses.
-Two courses in social sciences, two courses in humanities, two courses in natural sciences, one course in math/logic (Different options are available for science and nonscience majors).
+Two courses in social sciences, two courses in humanities, two courses in natural sciences, one course in math/logic.
+(Options are available for science and nonscience majors.)

-- Understanding Data: One course in statistical methods (Different options are available for science and nonscience majors).
+- Exploring Data: One course in statistical methods.
+(Options are available for science and nonscience majors.)

-- Art Making: Two courses in two different artistic genres in literature, music, theatre (including dance), or visual arts.
+- Art Making: Two courses in literature, music, theatre and dance, or visual arts.

 - Practicum: Upper-division students must complete a practicum project that extends outside the classroom, for which they will receive four units of credit.

-- Students must also take a four-unit upper-division writing course (CAT 125), in which they study public rhetoric and practical communication.
-See the Sixth College academic advising office for details.
+- Upper-Division Writing (CAT 125): Students must also take a four-unit upper-division writing course (CAT 125), in which they study public rhetoric and practical communication.

 Transfer students may meet all or most of Sixth College’s lower-division requirements before entering UC San Diego if they have followed transfer agreements or preparation programs.
 Specific details regarding appropriate general-education agreements are in the catalog section, “Undergraduate Admissions.”
 Additional resources of information for transfer students include UC San Diego Transfer Services, the Sixth College website, and the student’s community college.